kovart/forta-attack-simulation/README.md

 ## Alerts

 - AK-ATTACK-SIMULATION-0
-  - Fired when an invoking function causes a large balance increase in the deployer or function invoker account
+  - Fired when an invoking function causes a large balance increase in an EOA or the contract containing the invoked function
   - Severity is always set to `critical`
   - Type is always set to `exploit`
   - Metadata: